Ravjot03/Exploratory-Data-Analysis-with-Python/README.md

 ## [Chapter - 3]() :
 - Finding relationships across numerical, categorical, and even DateTime data.
-- Further exploring the direction and strength of the relationships b/w different columns to visualize.
+- Further exploring the direction and strength of the relationships b/w different columns.